brunorijsman/rift-python/doc/deviations.md

 The Timer class in Python RIFT supports "real" timers.
 You can start a timer with an arbitrary expiry time, and an event can be generated when the timer expires, without the need for counting ticks.

 We use a "real" timer to implement the ZTP hold down timer, and hence we don't need any ShortTic events.

+**PRZ 8/18 Comment: All fine as long behavior is equivalent to FSM.**

 ## Pushed events vs chained event